 Do I have to learn to read music?

 No. While it’s a valuable skill for advanced playing, it's not particularly necessary for singing and playing at the same time.
-There are other references for that covered in this guide.
+There are other references for that.

 Do I even need guitar lessons?